Get the brochure

 - The recent rise of Liability Management Exercises (LMEs)

-- LME case study #2 – Non-pro rate uptiers (Serta and following reversal)
+- LME case study #2 – Non-pro rata uptiers (Serta and following reversal)

-- Restructuring for long-term success (Chesapeake Energy, Hertz, or SAS)
+- Restructuring for long-term success (Chesapeake Energy, Hertz, SAS)

 Module 5